l0r3zz/sloblackswan/content/grey_swan_section/grey_swan_section.md

 Traditional SLO implementations are built on assumptions that work beautifully for normal operations but fail catastrophically for Grey Swans.
 We assume normal distributions when Grey Swans live in the fat tails.
 We assume independence when Grey Swans create correlated failures.
 We monitor short time windows when Grey Swan patterns emerge over quarters or years.
 We focus on internal metrics when Grey Swans are often triggered by external factors.

 The good news is that these aren't fundamental limitations of SLOs -- they're implementation choices.
 We can build SLOs that catch Grey Swans.
 We just have to acknowledge that the assumptions that make SLOs efficient for day-to-day operations are the same assumptions that make them blind to tail risks.

+This section is dense on purpose, but it doesn't have to be a single monolith.
+Here's the mismatch in three chunks: assumptions, where error budgets break, and how to adapt.

 ```python
 class SLOGreySwanMismatch: